developer-onizuka/ConfusionMatrix/README.md

 # 4. Which metric should you use ?
 I believe it depends on on the purpose of each model. <br>
 # Cases Presision is prefered
-For example, low quality mail filtering algorithm might put the non-spam mail on the spam mail box.
+For example, low quality mail filtering algorithm might put the spam mail on your mail box.
 I mean it is the case of False Negative.
 It is acceptable and you can improve it through some engineerings.
 But what do you think of if non-spam mail has gone to the spam mail box?
 This is very serious case and it is not torelate.
 So we should take care of False Positive case rather than False Negative and FP should be small as possible as you can.

 # Cases Recall is prefered
 Let's say the case of Cancer diagnosis.
 You must not like the case if you have a cancer in your stomach actually, but a doctor doesn't say anything and he or she says you're healthy.
 Of cource, doctors might sometimes have mistakes.
 If the mistake is False Positive, it can be toralate because you're not gonna die.<br>